-The AMD Ryzen 7 7800X3D is the cheapest of AMD’s Zen 4 gaming CPU lineup equipped with 3D V-Cache.
+The AMD Ryzen 7 7800X3D is the cheapest of AMD’s Zen 4 gaming CPU lineup to be equipped with 3D V-Cache.
 This is an extra portion of cache stacked on top of the CPU die, which reduces latency and in turn gives you faster frame rates in games.
-In fact, it’s the fastest CPU we’ve tested in some of our game benchmarks.
+In fact, it’s the fastest CPU we’ve ever tested in some of our game benchmarks.

 At Custom PC, we’ve been reviewing the latest CPUs since 2003, and we’ve tested and overclocked hundreds of CPUs, going right back to the Pentium 4 and Athlon XP era.
 We’ve developed an expert testing methodology that covers all the key areas of performance, including single-threaded and multi-threaded performance, as well as gaming.